Cherchercher/CommentBox/README.md

 # Comment Box
->  a comment box web application (the type that were all over the early 2000?s internet, and have since largely been replaced by Disqus).
+> A modern twist to the vintage comment box web application.
+Comment, give and recieve feedbacks on topics.
+> Built with Pheonix, React, and Aylien.
+Language support: Chinese, English.

 ## Features
-   Real-time update:new messages get broadcasted to subscribors in.
+   1. Real-time update:new messages get broadcasted to subscribors in.
 Used channels.

-   Language Dectection: languages used in comments are detected.
+   2. Language Dectection: languages used in comments are detected.
 Used Regex.

-   Sentiment Analysis: sentiment of comments is displayed.
+   3. Sentiment Analysis: sentiment of comments is displayed.
 Used Aylien.

-   Language Translation: Chinese can be translated into English Used Fuxi API.
+   4. Language Translation: Chinese can be translated into English Used Fuxi API.

 ## Todos
    User authentications